vetrek/SmartString/README.md

 # SmartString

-A powerful and small library that will allow the creation of complex String Styles.
-Provides also an easy way to handle **TAPPING** on each substring!
+Powerful and small library that will allow you to create complex attributed strings.
+Easily Chain Strings and SmartStrings to create exactly the desired Style.
+It also allows the registration of Tap Getures handlers on specific substrings.

+## Features

+- [x] Powerful and intuitive APIs
+- [x] Easily chain Styles + Strings
+- [x] Create and store predefined reusable Styles
+- [x] Substrings Tap Gestures handlers

 ## Example